KostasSliazas/gallery/README.md

 - **CSS**: Custom styles for layout and design.
 - **JavaScript**: Interactive elements like image sliders or lightboxes.

-## Contributing

-Feel free to contribute to the project by submitting issues or pull requests.
-Your ideas and improvements are welcome!

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.